millie-spencer/millie-spencer.github.io/index.md

 Millie Spencer

-PhD student at the University of Colorado, Boulder
+PhD candidate at the University of Colorado, Boulder

 Mountain Hydrology, Institute of Arctic and Alpine Research